amergin/epimetal/docs/project/docs/installation.md

 * `defaultPlanes` field takes an array containing strings of variable names.
 These variables describe which SOM planes are displayed by default the the user.

+* The `pivot` section controls whether to use pivoting in the SOM training.
+If the `enabled` parameter is set to `true`, the variable named in `defaultPivotVariable` is used in all SOM computations.
+Note that this can be overridden on a session-by-session basis from user interface.
+Please also note that **the chosen variable must have values that are coercible to number for each sample** in the data source.
+A typical pivot variable would be the variable indicating patient's gender.

 ## 5. Compile the Docker containers